franzinc/aserve/doc/aserve.md

 operation run faster to specify an appropriate **`size`**. **`external-format`** is used when **`type`** is **`:text`** to convert the octet stream into characters.
-It defaults to the value of [**`*default-aserve-external-format*`**](aserve.md#v-default-aserve-external-format). **`limit`** can be given an integer value that specifies the maximum size of data you're willing to retrieve.
+It defaults to the value of [**`*default-aserve-external-format*`**](aserve.md#v-default-aserve-external-format). **`limit`** can be given an integer value that specifies the maximum size, in bytes, of data you're willing to retrieve.
 By default there is no limit.
 This can be dangerous as a user may try to upload a huge data file which will take up so much Lisp heap space that it takes down the server.
 If a **`limit`** is given and that limit is reached,